The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 history of the colosseum in rome

-Due to the numbers of tourists coming in and out of Rome every day, there are people looking to take advantage of unobservant foreigners.
+Due to the number of tourists coming in and out of Rome every day, there are people looking to take advantage of unobservant foreigners.
 The number one thing to be careful of is pickpockets or people who grab purses.
 These people tend to hang out near tourist destinations or on public transportation lines that tourists are likely to use.

 You can consider using a traveler’s wallet that you wear under your clothing.
 If you’re on public transportation or in a big group of tourists, hold on to your bag or purse at all times.
 You might also want to wear your backpack on your front so you can see if anyone tries to open it.